 The purpose of the information model within the ASL Reference Architecture is to identify the types of information object exchanged across individual interfaces or services that are the subject of specific CCSDS standards and not to define them in detail.
-There is no attempt to expand the structure of these information objects in terms of their subordinate objects or attributes: this is contained in the individual standards that define them.
+There is no attempt to expand the structure of these information objects in terms of their subordinate objects or attributes: this level of detail is contained in the individual standards that define them.

-At the higher levels of the functional decomposition hierarchy, information objects are aggregated to a more abstract representation of the information relating to a wider functional area.
+At the higher levels of the functional decomposition hierarchy, information objects may be aggregated to a more abstract representation of the information relating to a wider functional area.

 The information model uses a simplified UML class diagram to show the relationships between information objects.